-The Department of Enterprise Services (DES) is addressing issues with overnight and extended parking on Deschutes Parkway that are raising concerns about public health, safety and the environment.
-A rulemaking process is required before the agency can adopt enforceable restrictions on parking.
+The Department of Enterprise Services (DES) began addressing issues with overnight and extended parking on Deschutes Parkway affecting public health, safety and the environment in the fall 2019.

-DES and the Washington State Patrol (WSP) are taking a number of immediate actions:
+Ongoing actions by DES and the Washington State Patrol include:

 DES Policy and Rules Manager Jack Zeigler, (360) 407-9209, firstname.lastname@example.org.